 - Allstate: $555 per year; $46.25 per month

 - American Family: $563 per year; $46.92 per month

 - Kemper: $694 per year; $57.83 per month

 - Mercury: $719 per year; $59.92 per month

 - Farmers: $751 per year; $62.58 per month

 There are many factors that auto insurers consider when setting their rates.
 If you’re looking to get cheap auto insurance, particularly for less than $100 per month, keep these in mind:

 - Driving record.
 A clean record without tickets or claims will help you secure the lowest premiums possible.

 - Mileage.
-The more you drive, the more you are at risk of being involved in an accident.
+The more you drive, the more you risk an accident.

 - Where you live: Risk is also based on location, so states and ZIP codes where crime and accidents are more prevalent have higher insurance costs